About Us

 • scientific analyses of organizational performance efficacy and operational utility (“ground effect”) in ToL-based environments

-• Evaluation of data and building knowledge databases
+• evaluation of data and building knowledge databases

-• Multidisciplinary research resulting in publications facilitating enculturation of ToL within the government, corporate, and volunteer sectors both at both national and international levels.
+• multidisciplinary research resulting in publications facilitating enculturation of ToL within the government, corporate, and volunteer sectors both at both national and international levels.

 The Herbert H. and Grace A. Dow College of Health Professions, Central Michigan University

-Ivey Centre for Health Innovation & Leadership
+Ivey International Centre for Health Innovation

 Strategic Knowledge Solutions